yqrashawn/conflux-portal-onboarding/README.md

-# MetaMask Onboarding
+# ConfluxPortal Onboarding

-This library is used to help onboard new MetaMask users.
-It allows you to ask the MetaMask extension to redirect users back to your page after onboarding has finished.
+This library is used to help onboard new ConfluxPortal users.

-This library will register the current page as having initiated onboarding, so that MetaMask knows where to redirect the user after onboarding.
-Note that the page will be automatically reloaded a single time once a MetaMask installation is detected, in order to facilitate this registration.

 ## Installation

-`@metamask/onboarding` is made available as either a CommonJS module, and ES6 module, or an ES5 bundle.
+`conflux-portal-onboarding` is made available as either a CommonJS module, and ES6 module, or an ES5 bundle.

-* ES6 module: `import MetamaskOnboarding from '@metamask/onboarding'`
+* ES6 module: `import ConfluxPortalOnboarding from 'conflux-portal-onboarding'`
-* ES5 module: `const MetamaskOnboarding = require('@metamask/onboarding')`
+* ES5 module: `const ConfluxPortalOnboarding = require('conflux-portal-onboarding')`
-* ES5 bundle: `dist/metamask-onboarding.bundle.js` (this can be included directly in a page)
+* ES5 bundle: `dist/conflux-portal-onboarding.bundle.js` (this can be included
+  directly in a page)

 ## Usage

 Minimal example:
 ```
-const onboarding = new MetamaskOnboarding()
+const onboarding = new ConfluxPortalOnboarding()
 onboarding.startOnboarding()
 ```